Binuka97/cordova-plugin-rootguard/README.md

-# Cordova Plugin - RootGuard
+# Cordova Plugin - RootGuard : cordova-plugin-rootguard

 **RootGuard** is a Cordova plugin designed to detect if an Android device is rooted and if Frida-based debugging or root bypass techniques are being used.